annasbestest/annasbestest.github.io/_posts/2024/2024-07-01-opening-victoria-open-data.md

   </figcaption>
 </figure>

-I had some issues with programmatically opening Excel files, so I decided to limit the analysis to simple CSVs.
+I had some issues with programmatically opening Excel files (they were usually small tables anyway), so I decided to limit the analysis to simple CSVs.
 In total, there were around 670 CSV files.
 However, only 300 had more than 500 rows (I decided less than 500 rows is more a table rather than _data_).
 There should have been more CSVs, but it appears some of the APIs referenced by DataVic were broken.

 <figure>
   <img src="/assets/vicopendata/nodata.png" alt="" loading="lazy">